Huettl leads Mandan to Tom O' sweep

-Mandan made a clean sweep of the Bismarck High Invitational on Friday.
+Mandan made a clean sweep of the Bismarck High Invitational last Friday.

 Anna Huettl pulled away for a six-stroke victory and the Braves held off Legacy to claim the team title at Tom O'Leary Golf Course.